Thank you, Umar Jamil, for the wonderful explanation in the video tutorial.

 Note

-It is worth mentioning that the operations of the Embedding Layer and the linear layer at the output of the Decoder are essentially inverse operations; the former converts token ids to embeddings, while the latter converts contextual embeddings to vocab size.
-Therefore, some models use a method called weight tying, which allows these two layers to share parameters to reduce the total number of model parameters (since the vocab size is quite large, this operation can save about 10%).
+It is worth mentioning that the operations of the Embedding Layer and the linear layer at the output of the Decoder are essentially inverse operations.
+The former converts token ids to embeddings, while the latter converts contextual embeddings to vocab size.
+Therefore, some models use a method called weight tying, allowing these two layers to share parameters to reduce the total model parameters (since the vocab size is quite large, this operation can save about 10%).

-This image shows the visualization results of patch tokens.
-These are the feature vectors generated by the VLM's visual part after processing the image, finding the closest text tokens in the language model's vocabulary and their associated strengths.
+This image shows the visualization of patch tokens.
+The feature vectors generated by processing the image in the VLM's visual part are the closest text tokens found in the language model's vocabulary and their associated strengths.

-This "poor" seems a bit out of place...
+This "poor" feels a bit out of place...

 def forward(